bacota/api-gateway-with-api-key/README.md

 2. Install sam (Serverless Application Model) https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html

 3. (Optional) Install jq for the last step, that just prints the url in the api endpoint

+4. The config.ini has to be uploaded to the correct bucket and *make sure it's readable* by the Lambda.

+5. The VPC into which the lambda is deployed must have a VPC Endpoint for S3.
+The lambda needs this to access S3 from a VPC.
+I added a python3 script for creating one `create-vpc-endpoint.py`.
+It takes two command line arguments -- a vpc-id and the region name (`us-east-1`, 'us-west-2`, etc)

 Then edit variables at the top of the script.
 And run it.
 This is what it does: